 - Angled natural bristle brush 1½” – 38 mm Colorantic

-- Red cabaret set with handle and two velvet-finish foam rollers
+- Red cabaret set with handle and two Colorantic velvet-finish foam rollers

 - Minwax pine stain

-- Lepage glue and Lepage Construction PL to ensure that the wood strips don’t come unstuck in the long term.
+- PL construction glue to ensure that the wood battens don’t come unstuck in the long term.

-- Before applying the second and third coats, it is important to allow the first coat to dry.
-(Allow to dry between coats) Take care that Colorantic chalk paint dries within about thirty minutes.
-The time may vary depending on the humidity in the room or outdoors.
+- Allow to dry between coats.
+Take care that Colorantic chalk paint dries within about 30 minutes.
+This time may vary according to the humidity level in the room or outdoors.

-8. Back home I sanded the wood strips with #120 sandpaper and finished with #180 since I used an oil stain.
+- When I got home, I sanded the boards with 120-grit paper and finished with 180-grit, since I used an oil-based stain.

-9. Once the sanding was complete, I applied a coat of Minwax Wood Conditioner to the wood battens to allow the stain to penetrate evenly without staining.
-(Allow to dry)
+- Once the sanding was complete, I applied a coat of Minwax Wood Conditioner to the wood to allow the stain to penetrate evenly without staining.
+I let it dry before continuing.